YuukanOO/uniformcss.com/docs/special-utilities/text-size.md

 ## About Text Size

 The `text-<size>` utility applies both `font-size` and `line-height` properties to any text element.
-This utility is the recommended method for styling any text on page.
+This utility is the recommended way styling text since it provides two commonly used text styling properties in one.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}